 COMPANY CULTURE EXPERT; CO-FOUNDER OF CULTURE LABx; AUTHOR

 Josh Levine is an educator, designer, and author, but above all, he is on a mission to help organizations design a culture advantage.
-His new book Great Mondays: How to Design a Company Culture Employees Love, will be published in 2018 by McGraw-Hill Education, and presents the framework and tools business leaders need to understand, design, and manage their own culture.
+His new book Great Mondays: How to Design a Company Culture Employees Love, was published in 2018 by McGraw-Hill Education, and presents the framework and tools business leaders need to understand, design, and manage their own culture.

 For more than 15 years Josh has helped build culture-driven brands and as Principal of Great Monday continues his work with technology and social enterprise organizations.
 He is most known as a co-founded of the non-profit Culture LabX in 2013, and as executive director has overseen its growth into an international community.
 Every year tens of thousands of culture professionals attend Culture LabX events and engage in deep conversations about advancing and advocating for culture as a strategic advantage in business.